 First Warning Forecast: Tracking our next chance for rain

-Tracking our next chance for rain….Enjoy the sunny, dry weather while it lasts because rain is moving back in.
+Tracking our next chance for rain….Enjoy the sunny, dry weather while it lasts because several days of rain are on the way.

-As we move through our Monday afternoon, expect plenty of sunshine across the area.
-A few clouds will likely build in this afternoon, but overall, we should remain dry.
-Highs will be in the mid 60s today.
-Tonight, we’ll see a few clouds.
-Low temperatures will be in the mid 40s.
+As we move through our Monday night, expect quiet conditions, but it’s going to be chilly.
+Low temperatures will be in the mid 40s under mostly clear skies.

 With the front stalled near our viewing area, our weather will remain unsettled through the rest of the work week.
 On Wednesday, we’ll see partly sunny skies.
-Some showers are possible.
+A few isolated showers are possible.
 Highs will be near 70.
 Rain chances ramp up Thursday and Friday.
-Highs will be in the upper 60s and lower 70s.
+In fact, we’ll see periods of on and off rain on both days.
+Highs will be in the mid and upper 60s.
 Rain will likely continue into Saturday with highs in the upper 60s.

-This Afternoon: Mostly Sunny to Partly Cloudy.
-Mild.
-Highs in the mid 60s.
-Winds: NW 5-10 mph.
+On Mother’s Day, we’re expecting partly cloudy skies.
+Rain chances will diminish a bit by Sunday.
+Still, we’re keeping a 20 percent chance of a shower in the forecast for now.
+Highs will warm into the mid 70s.

 Tonight: A Few Clouds.
 Chilly.
 Lows in the mid 40s.
 Winds: S/SW 5-10 mph.